14th Pennsylvania Cavalry Regiment: Early action

-On May 7, 1863, a detachment of unmounted men was left in Harper's Ferry under the command of Major Foley, while the remaining portion of the regiment rode the Baltimore and Ohio Railroad (a.k.a.
-B&O Railroad) west to join the 4th Separate Brigade of the VIII Army Corps at Grafton, Virginia (now West Virginia).
-Grafton was a strategic point early in the American Civil War because it had a terminal for the B&O Railroad.
-The regiment was initially tasked with duty protecting the nearby communities of Philippi, Beverly and Webster.
-On May 23, Brigadier General William W. Averell took command of the brigade, relieving Brigadier General Benjamin S. Roberts.
-Averell's 4th Separate Brigade had one cavalry regiment, three mounted infantry regiments, two infantry regiments, a cavalry battalion, and two batteries.
+On May 7, 1863, a detachment of unmounted men was left in Harper's Ferry under the command of Major Foley, while the remaining portion of the regiment joined the 4th Separate Brigade of the VIII Army Corps at Grafton, Virginia (now West Virginia).
+In addition to protecting the B&O Railroad terminal at Grafton, the regiment also protected nearby communities such as Philippi, Beverly and Webster.
+On May 23, Brigadier General William W. Averell took command of the brigade, which consisted of one cavalry regiment, three mounted infantry regiments, two infantry regiments, a cavalry battalion, and two batteries.
+Early in the morning on July 3, Major Gibson led two squadrons of the 14th Pennsylvania Cavalry as they rescued an infantry regiment near Beverly.